-By this time Colangelo and the other partners were embroiled in a dispute over the financial health and direction of the Diamondbacks and notably including over $150 million in deferred compensation to many players who were key members of the 2001 World Series winning team and others.
+By this time Colangelo and the other partners were embroiled in a dispute over the financial health and direction of the Diamondbacks and notably including over $150 million in deferred compensation to many players who were key members of the 2001 World Series-winning team and others.
 Colangelo’s willingness to go into debt and acquire players through free agency had led to one of the quickest free falls in major sports history.
-He was forced to resign his managing general partner post in the late summer of 2004.
+He was forced to resign from his managing general partner post in the late summer of 2004.
 Colangelo sold his interest in the General Partnership of the Diamondbacks to a group of investors who were all involved as partners in the founding of the team in 1995.
 The investors include equal partners Ken Kendrick, Mike Chipman, and Jeffrey Royer.
-Jeff Moorad, a former sports agent, joined the partnership, and was named the team’s CEO; becoming its primary public face.
+Jeff Moorad, a former sports agent, joined the partnership and was named the team’s CEO; becoming its primary public face.
 Ken Kendrick became the managing general partner.